Skip to Content

 Position the handprints, one on each side, with the fingers pointing downward and at a slight angle outward, and glue them just below his eyes.

-Glue on the pom pom or paper nose on top of the handprints, in the middle of Santa’s face.
+Finally, encourage your child to glue on the pom pom or paper nose on top of the Christmas handprints, in the middle of Santa’s face.

 hand gluing pom nose to Santa handprint craft